szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 - make processing steps in a well defined order, consecutive steps fulfilling dependencies
 - when one of the steps fails, we are getting an error message.
 Furthermore, after fixing the error (i.e. adding a missing reference file), the pipeline will resume from the point of error
-- there is a trace of logs about what hapened
+- there is a trace of logs about what happened
 - when running the same pipeline twice with the same data, we are getting the same results
 - the pipeline hides processing details, number of CPUs, memory, whether it is a cluster or a single node, etc.